Cold accretion in early galaxy formation and its Lyman-alpha signatures: Discussions

 The gas inflow feature is present in our simulation with outflow from stellar feedback.
 In order to probe the effect of stellar wind on the gas inflow, we also performed the simulation with a pure thermal feedback model, in which the feedback from supernovae is only in thermal energy.
 In such a model, some fraction of thermal energy can quickly escape as cooling radiation before conversion to kinetic energy.
 As a result, gas outflow does not occur efficiently.

 The resulting $\lya$ line profiles and the probability distribution function of the neutral gas mass are shown in Figure~\ref{fig:nowindprofile} and Figure~\ref{fig:nowindvmap}, respectively.
 Without a strong outflow, the $\lya$ line profiles show more pronounced blue wing.
+However, due to the IGM transmission, $\lya$ flux at the blue wing can be suppressed significantly.
+If $\lya$ photons at shorter wavelength than the line center are suppressed, 0.69 (0.44) of $\lya$ flux from the galaxies at $z=12.1~ (6.3)$ is lost (see the blue dash lines in Figure~\ref{fig:nowindprofile}).

 The galaxy in our simulation resides in a low overdensity region and it represents those that would evolve into present-day $L^*$ galaxies such as the MW, so it may not be the very first one formed in the universe.
 It is believed that the most massive halos in the highly overdense regions collapse first, in which the first stars form \citep[e.g.,][]{Abel2002, Bromm2004, Gao2007, Yoshida2008}.
 These may also be the formation sites of the very first galaxies, owing to feedback and chemical enrichment from the PopIII stars, as well as abundant gas supply \citep{Li07, Bromm2009}.